-☐ Trainers are experienced Instructors, Examiners or Coaches who undergo specific training in teaching instructors.
-Trainer candidates must have teaching experience: they must have taught or co-taught at least one course in the stream(s) in which they are seeking appointment as a Trainer.
-For specific information on which Trainers teach and evaluate which certifications, refer to the individual certification descriptions in this guide.
+Trainers are experienced Instructors, Coaches, or Examiners who undergo specific training in teaching instructors.
+Trainer candidates must have teaching experience before they take the trainer course in the stream(s) in which they are seeking appointment as a Trainer.
+After successful completion the Trainer Course, candidates must successfully apprentice with an experienced Trainer (see sidebar) on at least one course in the stream(s) in which they are seeking appointment as a Trainer.
+For detailed information, refer to the individual certification descriptions in this guide.